brocla/connectivity_agent/README.md

 ## Why This Example Might Be Useful
 If you're learning the Responses API or experimenting with AI agents that use multiple tools, this example shows a simple pattern without extra framework code.
 The source is in a single file.

-It is also a pwerful diagnostic tool in its own right.
+It is also a powerful diagnostic tool in its own right.

 ## Example Queries